 Aphasia: Articles at a Glance

-Aphasia is an acquired language disorder that results from a neurological event, such as a stroke or brain injury.
-While aphasia does not impact intelligence, it does make it difficult to understand speech and written words.
-It also impacts the ability to the express one self verbally and in writing.
+Aphasia is a language disorder that commonly occurs after a stroke.
+It often results in an impaired ability to communicate.
+A person with aphasia may have difficulty speaking, listening, reading, and/or writing.
 Augmentative and Alternative Communication (AAC) is one of the multi-modal strategies that can support individuals with aphasia and their communication partners.
 Want to learn more about aphasia and AAC?
 Read our evidence-based articles at a glance.

 Select the green "Get Started" button to register for this content.
 Once you are registered, you will be able to access the content links below.